Neuronized Priors for Bayesian Sparse Linear Regression: Simulation Studies

+Under the Bayesian regression framework, we compare the effect of some standard priors, such as Bayesian Lasso, the horseshoe, and the discrete SpSL as in \eqref{eq:spike}, with that of their neuronized counterparts.
+We also include a scalable approximation algorithm called Skinny Gibbs (SkG; \cite{narisetty2019skinny}) for continuous SpSL priors.
+By ignoring the correlation between selected variables and the other variables, SkG improves computational efficiency.

-We evaluate the ability of Algorithm \ref{alg:Opt} in finding the the MAP estimator of our neuronized version of \eqref{eq:disc_spike} (denoted as N-SpSL(MAP)) and compare it to MM, EMVS and SSLasso.
-In this simulation study, we first fix $\eta = p^{-1}$ in \eqref{eq:disc_spike}, and $\nu_1=10$ for the EMVS and $\lambda_1 = 0.1$ for SSLasso.
-Then, we evaluate the MAP estimators based on different choices of $\nu_0$ for the EMVS and $\lambda_0$ for the SSLasso, and select a value that minimizes the information criterion (BIC for low-dimensions and EBIC for high-dimensions).
-To implement these procedures, we use \texttt{R} packages \texttt{EMVS} and \texttt{SSLasso} (available on the CRAN or {\em http://faculty.chicagobooth.edu/veronika.rockova/}).
+Among the optimization-based algorithms in comparison, we include two penalized likelihood procedures, Lasso \citep{tibshirani1996regression} and SCAD \citep{fan2001variable}.
+Cross-validations (CV) and either BIC (when $n>p$) or EBIC (when $n<p$) are used to select tuning parameters for both LASSO and SCAD.
+As a calibration, we provide the oracle estimate, i.e., the OLS estimate under the true model.
+Posterior mode-finding algorithms includes MM, EMVS, SSLasso and CAAN under two neuronized SpSL priors, in which the slab part matches either Laplace or Cauchy (denoted as N-SpSL-L and N-SpSL-C, respectively; see Table \ref{tab:neuro}).
+We impose $a_0=b_0=1$ in \eqref{eq:model_prior}, $\nu_1=10$ for EMVS, and $\lambda_1 = 0.1$ for SSLasso.
+Then, we evaluate the MAP estimators based on different choices of $\nu_0$ for EMVS and $\lambda_0$ for SSLasso and select a value that minimizes BIC for low-dimensions and EBIC for high-dimensions. \texttt{R} packages \texttt{EMVS} and \texttt{SSLASSO} (available on the CRAN) are used for the implementation.